wajidhabib/python/README.md

-# python
+# Python Code
-This repository contains the python libraries and other code examples
+This repository contains my implementation of different coding exercises and examples.
+Written in python3